ibm-cloud-docs/databases-for-elasticsearch/learn-pricing.md

 ## Backups Pricing
 {: #pricing-backup}

 Users also receive their total disk space purchased, per database, in free backup storage.
 For example, in a month, if you have a {{site.data.keyword.databases-for-elasticsearch}} deployment that has 5 GB of disk per member, which has three data members, you receive 15 GB of backup storage free for that month.
 If your backup storage utilization is greater than 15 GB for the month in this scenario, each gigabyte is charged at an overage $0.03/month.
-Most deployments will not ever go over the allotted credit.
+Most deployments don't exceed the allotted credit.

 ## Scaling per Member
 {: #pricing-member}